RuneBlaze/bifunctor-www/index.md

 	contramap :: (b -> a) -> f a -> f b
 ```

 As with ```fmap``` of functors, parametricity dictates the uniqueness of ```contramap``` for a given ADT.
-Intuitively, contravariant functors, different from functors, does not contain or produce value, but merely consumes value, as seen in instances as wrappers of ```a -> Bool``` and ```a -> b```.
+Intuitively, contravariant functors, different from functors, do not contain or produce value, but merely consume value, as seen in instances as wrappers of ```a -> Bool``` and ```a -> b```.
 The chemistry between covariant and contravariant functors might prove intriguing: covariant functors that are also contravariant, bivariant functors, are limited to phantoms containing no value, as evidenced by the ```coerce``` function{%sidenote 'sn-coerce' 'For an implementation and a more general context see [lens over tea #2](https://artyom.me/lens-over-tea-2).'%}:

 ```haskell
 coerce :: (Functor f, Contravariant f) => f a -> f b